Spirits & Cat Ears

 Spirits & Cat Ears (くだみみの猫, Kudamimi no Neko) is a Japanese manga series written and illustrated by Miyuki Nakayama.
 Media Factory has published eleven volumes since 23 June 2014.
 Yen Press has licensed the series in North America on 7 July 2016.
 The first volume was released in English to North America on 21 February 2017.

 Plot

-The story follow Neneko Izuna, a rookie but experience Miko and her faithful Shikigami Sagami Shichikage.
-Neneko and Shichikage moved to Waka Clinic for take a job exorcising evil spirit.
-Neneko and Shichikage meet fellow miko and Shikigami who also Waka clinic residents.
-The story follow Neneko and Shichikage their ordinary lives and defeat evil spirits as well the love story between miko and shikigami.
+The story follows Neneko Izuna, a rookie but experienced miko, and her faithful shikigami Sagami Shichikage.
+Neneko and Shichikage moved to Waka Clinic to take a job of exorcising evil spirits.
+Neneko and Shichikage meet fellow miko and shikigami who are also Waka clinic residents.
+The story follows their ordinary lives and defeating evil spirits as well the love story between miko and shikigami.